Variational Autoencoder for Anti-Cancer Drug Response Prediction

-where $W^{'}$ is the weight matrix of a layer in the final MLP model and $f^{'}$ is a non-linear activation function for which we choose PRelu in our model.
-The predicted $IC_{50}$ is computed at the last layer of the final MLP model:
+where $W^{(i+1)}$ is the weight matrix of the $i$-th layer in the final MLP model, and $f^{'}$ is a non-linear activation function.
+For the latter, we use the parametric rectified linear unit (PReLU) in our model.
+We complete the predicted $ln(IC_{50})$ in the last layer of the final MLP model according to

 where $n$ is the number of layers in the final MLP model.